National Fair Learning Initative - Empowering families through Special Education, Advocacy, and Technology

 The Toolbox is a carefully reviewed and curated collection of tools, resources, and products that the National Fair Learning Initiative (NFLI) recommends to families navigating special education and daily life with children who have disabilities.Every item has been evaluated by NFLI based on its effectiveness in supporting learning, communication, advocacy, or organization — drawing on family feedback, educator insights, and hands-on experience.These are tools we believe truly make a difference for students and families.In the near future, when you purchase through the links in The Toolbox, a small portion of the sale supports NFLI’s ongoing advocacy, accessibility initiatives, and family resources — at no additional cost to you.Thank you for trusting us and for supporting inclusive learning for all.

-check out our recommendation for the....
+check out our recommendation for ....

 A curated list to help educators gain real insight into the disabilities they teach.
 These books offer lived experiences to support every learner with empathy, knowledge, and confidence.

-Best summer reading list for teachers
+Best reading list for teachers

 A curated list to help educators gain real insight into the disabilities they teach.
 These books offer lived experiences to support every learner with empathy, knowledge, and confidence.